Research of the Department of Systematics, Biodiversity and Evolution of Plants

 Effects of environmental stress on apomixis in Ranunculus (Prof. Elvira Hörandl, Christoph Schinkel, Eleni Syngelaki, Fuad Ulum Bahrul): Here we test experimentally the hypothesis that environmental stress (light, temperature) affects mode of reproduction and DNA methylation profiles.

 Phylogeny and reticulate evolution in willows (Salix) (Prof. Elvira Hörandl, Dr. Natascha Wagner, Dr. Susanne Gramlich, Dr. Li He): By using next generation sequencing methods (RAD Seq) we reconstruct the phylogeny and evolution of the genus, and we study in situ hybrid evolution in natural populations.

 Developmental biology, karyology and evolution of grasses (Dr. Diego Hojsgaard, Piyal Karunarathne): Analysis of the nature of cytotype and genotype diversity in connection with geographic distribution, reproductive syndromes and ploidy levels in South American natural populations of Paspalum species.

-Rutaceae Phylogeny, Biogeography and Taxonomy (Dr. Marc Appelhans): Phylogenetic analysis using DNA sequence analysis, next generation sequencing and morphological data aims at a reconstruction of diversification processes in space and time.
-Current phylogenetic projects on the cosmopolitan families Ranunculaceae and Rutaceae will provide the background for a revised, evolutionary classification.
+Rutaceae Phylogeny, Biogeography and Taxonomy (Dr. Marc Appelhans, Claudia Pätzold): Phylogenetic analysis using DNA sequence analysis, next generation sequencing and morphological data aims at a reconstruction of diversification processes of the Citrus family in space and time.